-The key to making this summer fruit salad is to choose the right fruit.
+The key to making this vegan fruit salad with mint and balsamic maple dressing is to choose the right fruit.
 I opted for organic but the weird thing was, after a couple days sitting on my counter, my peaches and nectarines looked over-ripened so I tossed them in the fridge until I was ready to make this dish.
 The funny thing was, when I cut into these tasty stone fruits today, they were still a bit hard and not over-ripened at all as I originally believed.
 I still used them in my salad and they were fine, but please try to choose fruit that’s perfectly ripe and don’t be fooled by fruit that looks ripe on the outside but still needs a few more days to ripen.

-This delicious summer fruit salad would be a great take along to your next summer barbecue.
+This delicious vegan fruit salad recipe is the perfect fruit salad to take along to your next summer barbecue.
 It’s also a great way to sneak a healthy serving of fruit to a skeptical family.
 Heck, you can even serve it as a main course if you’re into having a light dinner like I did tonight.

 Loaded with antioxidants and vitamins, this summer fruit salad is low in calories and if you want to serve it fat free, just eliminate the maple syrup.

-I hope you enjoy it as much as I did.
+I hope you enjoy my vegan fruit salad with mint as much as I did.
 For additional salad recipes, visit Vegan Vigilante’s Salad Section.
 See you in the kitchen!

 - 2 medium peaches pitted and sliced